eric-lgonz/Enterprise-Network-Expansion/README.md

 _insert image_
 _insert image_

 And that's all for this section!
-In the next part, we will be configuring DHCP to provide IP addressing for our end devices.
+In the next part, we will configure DHCP to provide IP addressing for our end devices.

 <h1>Part 7: DHCP (Coming 6/1/25)</h1>